COVID-19 latest measures

 The Dutch government has taken new measures to stem the spread of the coronavirus in the Netherlands.

-Maximum 2 guests per day can be received at home.
+Maximum 2 guests per day can be received at home (exception from 24-26 December when it is allowed to receive 3 guests).

 - Working from home is strongly advised, unless there is no other option.